joshrandall8478/joshrandall8478.github.io/src/pages/posts/jrh-downtime.md

 unlisted: false
 ---

+> UPDATE 4/27/24: Meloetta is currently being hosted on cloud, and will remain up during the duration of the downtime

 Many JRH services will go down as I physically move servers back home from college.
 This type of move / downtime happens twice every year, and is usually brief.
 Here is our current movement plan and what services will be affected:

 ## Services Affected